 Rouen’s Musée des Beaux Arts, free afternoon, apero experience, Matelote cooking class

-Enjoy a guided tour of Rouen’s excellent Musée des Beaux-Arts, a museum founded by Napoleon that houses a fascinating collection of paintings, furniture, sculptures, and drawings that date from the time of Leonardo to the present day.
+Today, enjoy your choice of guided tours.
+You can either try your hand at whipping up traditional recipes with a cooking lesson in a French school, or, make discoveries on a guided tour of Rouen’s excellent Musée des Beaux-Arts, a museum founded by Napoleon that houses a fascinating collection of paintings, furniture, sculptures, and drawings that date from the time of Leonardo to the present day.
 You’ll have another afternoon to enjoy the city.
-If you find yourself back aboard ship by 4:00 pm, enjoy tea and join the chef for a tour of the ship's galley.
+If you find yourself back aboard ship by 4 p.m., enjoy tea and join the chef for a tour of the ship's galley.

 Active Feature: During your free time, you’ll have another opportunity to go biking.
 Alternatively, your Concierge can arrange for canoeing on the Seine with a local outfitter (fee).
 The city is located within a loop in the river, and there are numerous islands and channels that are perfect for exploring by water.